-- GNB are commonly found in the gastrointestinal tract, in water and in soil, and can be transmitted by contaminated hands and equipment used in care homes. - MRGNB are found most frequently in residents who have received broad spectrum antibiotics and where residents have diminished immunity. - The bacteria commonly achieve antibiotic resistance by producing an enzyme which can destroy or inactivate broad spectrum antibiotics. - The genes that carry antibiotic resistance can spread to other bacteria and control of MRGNB requires comprehensive infection control and appropriate antibiotic prescribing.
+- GNB are commonly found in the gastrointestinal tract, in water and in soil, and can be transmitted by contaminated hands and care equipment used in care homes, often by the faecal-oral, e.g. hand-to-mouth, route of transmission. - MRGNB are found most frequently in residents who have received broad spectrum antibiotics and where residents have diminished immunity. - The bacteria commonly achieve antibiotic resistance by producing an enzyme which can destroy or inactivate broad spectrum antibiotics. - The genes that carry antibiotic resistance can spread to other bacteria and control of MRGNB requires comprehensive infection control and appropriate antibiotic prescribing.